Joseph W. Postlewaite

 Joseph W. Postlewaite (1827–1889) was an American composer and organizer of bands and orchestras in the 1850s to 1880s.

-Birth and early life
+Early life

 He was born in Missouri in 1827 and came to St. Louis, Missouri, in 1848.
 Joseph was the son of Phyllis Benito, alias Felicité Crevier and the cousin of Julia Clamorgan, with whom he boarded in St. Louis in 1880.
 Joseph was married to Eliza Lee, who he met on a trip to Cincinnati, Ohio.
 Her father worked on the river, as did Joseph for a brief period.
 Postlewaite's racial heritage has been debated.
 He was included in "A History of Negro Musicians" with a brief entry and no documentation of his racial identity.
 In the St. Louis Census of 1850, Postlewaite is listed as a twenty-three year old "mulatto."
 However, Postlewaite did apply for a freedom bond in 1850, which suggests his ethnicity was African-American.